Ava’s Perfect Match Dating Profile…

 “My Aunt Ruth made them and the bag, too.
 Did you see the newborn diapers?”

 “Oh, look at this,” Lisa said as she pulled out a box filled with several pairs of miniature fleece slipper-socks and a white, crocheted baptism set.
 There were Onesies, sleepers, receiving blankets, bibs and changing pads.
 At the bottom of the bag, Lisa found two dozen tiny diapers made with soft flannel in pastel colors.
-A chorus of oohs and ahhs came from women in the room as Lisa held up each different item.
+A chorus of oohs and aahs came from women in the room as Lisa held up each item.
+“Thank you so much!”
 She carefully packed all of the pieces back into the bag and set it aside.

 “Now,” she said to Ava, “I have something for you.”
-Lifting the pink tablecloth, she reached under the table and pulled out an envelope from her purse.
+Lifting the floor-length tablecloth, she reached under the table where she’d stored her belongings and snatched an envelope from her purse.
 “Here,” she said as she straightened and offered it to Ava.
 “This is something special just for you.”

 “For me?”
 Ava gingerly accepted the white square envelope.
 “What is it?”

-Lisa’s eyes widened.
+Lisa’s eyes widened with anticipation.
 “Well, open it and you’ll find out!”

 Inside, Ava discovered an invitation.
-She pulled out the embossed card, speechless as she read the words.
+She pulled out the embossed card and stared at it—speechless—as she read the words.

 You’re cordially invited to spend an all-expenses-paid, week-long trip to the island of your choice, courtesy of Perfect Match Online Dating and Travel Agency.